Sydney-Informatics-Hub/Dig3D/README.md

 <!--For more model details and theoretical background, please see `docs/description_paper/paper.pdf`.-->

-Author: Sebastian Haan (Sydney Informatics Hub at The University of Sydney)
+Author: Sebastian Haan, Sydney Informatics Hub at The University of Sydney

 ### Example I/O